The aimless & spoiled expat spouse

 The truth is...

 Expat Spouses are not sitting at home, waiting for their husband all day long.
 It is not a story that takes place at the pool, with a babysitter, a maid, a chauffeur – and even if that is the case, it just shows that expat partner lifestyles can be as diversified as the lives of your neighbors back home.
 There are endless facets of life stories, but there is one common character trait I want to stress.
-Due to my work as an expat partner coach and writer on sharethelove.blog I am in constant conversations with expat spouses around the globe, and I realized right away that those women are courageous, strong-minded, and exciting personalities.
+Due to my work as a career coach and publisher, I am in constant conversations with expat spouses around the globe, and I realized right away that those women are courageous, strong-minded, and exciting personalities.
 Put them together in one room, and you will never get bored, nor will you stop shaking your head in fascination when you learn what talents those women have.
 Moving abroad asks a lot from a person.
 It is not only about switching home and finding a good school for the children.
 It is much more.
 Those expat spouses experienced change and challenges on all levels of their life, and not one stone rested on the other.
 The truth is: no matter how fancy your relocation package is (if you are lucky enough to have one), nobody can take away the challenge of personal re-invention.
 Moving abroad will most likely change your life forever, and change always comes with hard realizations and a lot of effort.

 You will learn that relationship dynamics can change and that not all friendships will last.
 You will learn that a forced career change is not as easy to cope with as a planned one.
 You will discover that it is most likely Plan C that will work out than Plan A and that your journey to that point will change your personality.
 You will learn that without a security net or social connections you can rely on, it is all about you, your effort, and your ambitions to re-establish yourself.

 So at the end of the day, most expat spouses face one critical moment in their expat journey: They either feel defeated and lose their confidence in their skills and value or they take their fate into their own hands making it work against all the odds and become stronger than ever before.
 I have written about the four types of expat partners here and you can clearly see that it can go both ways.

 Why you should hire expat spouses